-Ms. Firehock said last time they did a work session she expressed a comment that she is not that concerned with whole house rental in the rural area because the house had to be on their property.
+Ms. Firehock said last time the Planning Commission did a work session she expressed a comment that she is not that concerned with whole house rental in the rural area because the house had to be on their property.
 Since she had seen a number of examples in the rural area, where the owner was located within a quarter of a mile or a short walk from the property and managed it quite well.
-She asked to hearten into our last public commentator's note about not creating an incentive to go building more houses in the rural area solely for the purposes of renting them out.
-She said for example if she has some vacate land, no one is living on it and she is going to build five structures on there.
+She asked that the Commission consider our last public commentator's note about not creating an incentive to go building more houses in the rural area solely for the purposes of renting them out.
+She said for example if she has some vacant land, no one is living on it and she is going to build five structures on there.
 She asked if there some way to say you can have whole rental but you could not build new structures specifically for that purpose or in other words, you could only do it to existing structures.

-Ms. Ragsdale replied that there are two things she is mentioning is the limit to existing structures but then she is bringing up the concept of the primary use of a structure being just for rental.
+Ms. Ragsdale replied that there are two things she is mentioned: one is the limit to existing structures but then, in addition, she is bringing up the concept of the primary use of a structure being just for rental.
 That is what we were saying was problematic because this use is in conjunction with a single-family dwelling or properties where people reside, it is structured as an accessory use and it becomes a primary use.
 However, she thinks we are able to limit it to existing structures if we wanted to since we did it for special events in the rural areas.
 Ms. Ragsdale said she could not think of any other examples off the top of my head.
 She said that sounds like two separate things.

-Ms. Firehock said she had seen in other nearby counties where somebody builds a whole bunch of tiny little shack like houses all close together, which is basically like running a little lodge.
+Ms. Firehock said she had seen in other nearby counties where somebody builds a whole bunch of tiny little shack-like houses all close together, which is like running a little lodge.
 Therefore, she does not want to do something that facilitates more building structures with more mini lodges all over the place.
 However, again, she does not share the same concern about someone renting a whole house structure on a property on which they do not reside.
 In the rural area, we have a hilly country in Albemarle County, so even on some smaller lots, people are able to tuck houses away and you do not notice them.
 Therefore, that is something that she is less worried about in the rural area and she would just note that for the record.
-She questioned if there was a way they could figure out how to do that.